-I was born and raised in 3HO Sikh Dharma Kundalini Yoga, a religion / organization that I now know to be a cult.
+I was born and raised in 3HO Sikh Dharma Kundalini Yoga, a religion / organization that I consider to be a cult.

-When we were little, we were told that we were superior from everybody else.
+When I was little, I remember being told that our group was superior from everybody else.
 We were told that we had been given a special ‘set of tools’ and a ‘technology’ for living in the world.
 But the reality was that we were being treated carelessly and casually like communal property.
-In 1982 I was child-swapped to an inexperienced, negligent and abusive couple.
-In 1983 I was sent away, along with a group of other 3HO children, to boarding school in India.
-I was eight years old, and I was to live the rest of my childhood in a far away country under the “guidance” of appointed members in 3HO and boarding school staff.
-3HO Sikh Dharma continues to send children away to boarding school in India.
+When I was seven I was child-swapped to an inexperienced, negligent and abusive couple.
+After that I was sent away, along with a group of other 3HO children to the GNFC boarding school in India.
+I was eight years old, and I was to live the rest of my childhood separated from my parents in a far away place under “guidance” of appointed members in 3HO and boarding school staff.